EnterpriseDB/tpa/docs/tpaexec-configure.md

 If you do not explicitly select a platform, the default is currently aws.

+**Note:** TPAexec fully supports creating clusters with instances on different platforms, but ``tpaexec configure`` cannot currently generate such a configuration.
+You must edit config.yml to specify multiple platforms.

 ### Owner

 Specify ``--owner <name>`` to associate the cluster (by some